Tech Brew Ride Home

 Mark Zuckerberg has spun up his own AI bot to do his job for him.
 Or help him do his job quicker, I guess.
 OpenAI hires an ad guru from Meta.
 Elon loses a case.
 Maybe some managers actually want you to use as many tokens as possible.
 And how to get your LLM to recursively improve itself?
 Maybe?
 Mark Zuckerberg Is Building an AI Agent to Help Him Be CEO (WSJ) OpenAI Taps Former Meta Executive to Lead Ad Push (WSJ) Samsung's Galaxy S26 Phones Will Work With Apple's AirDrop, Much Like the Pixel 10

-- Intelligent reportAI Superapps
+- Intelligent ReportAI Superapps

 Published Mar 20, 2026